rafa-pk/Slicer/README.md

 and its simplicity generally quite joyfull.
 But when I started trying out higher-level languages such as Go or Python, I couldn't help myself from being amazed with how practical splices are.
 Its just so convenient to not have to worry about getting metadata on things I declare and just be able to call it whenever.
-So it got me thinking: I like coding in C a lot, but these memory safety features are just so nice to use... **I'll implement them in C!** I immediately started drafting this library.
+So it got me thinking: I like coding in C a lot, but these memory safety features are just so nice to use... **Why dont I implement them in C!** I immediately started drafting this library.

 ## What are slices?
 In most higher-level programming languages, slices serve either as views or containers for data, which allows the user to